-- New trees of a variety are propagated through grafting.
-They make a special cut on a rootstock tree.
-Then a branch or bud from the desired variety is placed into the cut.
-The tree will grow up to produce fruit from the grafted variety.
+New trees of a variety are propagated through grafting.
+A special grafting cut is made on a rootstock tree.
+Then a branch or bud from the desired variety is placed into the cut and attached through a specific process which allows the new branch to grow.
+The new tree will grow up to produce fruit from the grafted variety.

 Can I Grow An Apple From a Seed.
 Iowa State University Extension